 By calculating the operating expense ratio for each year in the holding period, we can quickly spot a trend in the total expenses as they relate to potential rental income.

-As you can see from the calculations above, the operating expenses for this property increase faster than our potential rental income does, which causes our operating expense ratio to increase over the holding period.
+As illustrated by the calculations above, the operating expenses for this property increase slower than our effective gross income does, which causes our operating expense ratio to decrease over the holding period.
 By calculating the operating expense ratio for each year in the holding period, we can quickly spot and quantify this trend at a glance.

-Sometimes you might also see the operating expense ratio calculated using effective rental income instead of potential rental income.
-Effective rental income is just potential rental income less any vacancy and credit losses.
+Sometimes you might see variations on how the operating expense ratio is calculated.
+For example, you might also see the operating expense ratio calculated using potential gross income instead of effective gross income.
+Effective gross income is just potential gross income less any vacancy and credit losses.
+In other words, potential gross income does not consider vacancy and credit loss.
 Here’s how this variation is calculated:

-In this short article we covered the operating expense ratio, which is a helpful calculation used in the analysis of commercial real estate.
-It gives an indication of how much of a property’s income is consumed by operating expenses.
-When building a multi-year proforma it can also be helpful to calculate the operating expense ratio for each year in the holding period in order to quickly spot and quantify trends in operating expenses relative to income.
+In this short article, we covered the operating expense ratio, which is a helpful calculation used in the analysis of commercial real estate.
+It indicates how much of a property’s income is consumed by operating expenses.
+When building a multi-year proforma it can also be helpful to calculate the operating expense ratio for each year in the holding period to quickly spot and quantify trends in operating expenses relative to income.